hpigot/hpigot.github.io/_posts/2018-02-21-recruitment1.md

 ## New Member Training

-Considering that most of the new members were from grade 4, the team leaders revised their training plan from 3 to 5 one hour activities.
+Considering that most of the new members were from grade 4, the Team Leaders revised their training plan from 3 to 5 one hour activities.
 I was very pleased to see them respond to the new information, and I think the extra time contributed to the overall success of their lessons.
 They decided on the following schedule:

 | Topic                              | Date          | Teachers             | Related Activity   |
 |------------------------------------|---------------|----------------------|--------------------|